 1) Keep Your hair healthy enough

-Refrain from swimming.
-Pool chlorine can damage your hair which is the last thing you want
+- Refrain from swimming.
+Pool chlorine can damage your hair which is the last thing you want before dying.

 2) Clarify your hair and remove impurities